Ptolemy2002/express-utils/lib/README.md

   - `message` (`string`): The message to be sent in the response.
 Defaults to 'Internal Server Error'.

 #### Returns
-`express.ErrorRequestHandler` - A function that can be used as express middleware to handle errors.
+`ErrorRequestHandler` - A function that can be used as express middleware to handle errors.

 ## Peer Dependencies
 - `express^4.21.0`